 GoldSilver is an established precious metals company that accepts most major credit cards for gold purchases and security deposits.

-If you plan on using your credit card to purchase gold at GoldSilver, expect to have the full amount of the purchase cost charged to your credit card so that the amount bought is secure in the market.
+If you plan on using your credit card to purchase gold at GoldSilver, expect to have the full amount of the purchase cost charged to your credit card.

-Upon cancellation of a credit card purchase at GoldSilver, the person would receive a charge for market loss fees that total a minimum of 5% of the order’s value.
+Also, keep in mind that a cancellation of a credit card purchase at GoldSilver, you would receive a charge for market loss fees that total a minimum of 5% of the order’s value.